fwenzel/imagetwist/README.md

 imagetwist
 ==========

 This is the imagetwist add-on.
-It allows you to rotate any image:

-* Right-click -> Rotate image -> Clockwise / Counterclockwise / 180 degrees
+It allows you to rotate any image through its **context menu**: Right-click -> Rotate image -> Clockwise / Counterclockwise / 180 degrees

-On single-image pages (like the right-click -> "view image" page), images will automatically be rotated based on their EXIF data.
+On single-image pages (like the right-click -> "view image" page), images will automatically be rotated based on their **EXIF data**.

 Screenshot
 ----------
 The right-click dialog:

 ![imagetwist right-click menu](https://raw.github.com/fwenzel/imagetwist/master/screenshot.jpg)

 Example image